51mans0n/GoLang/Project/README.md

 # MessengerApp API Documentation

 ## Overview
-MessengerApp - is a messaging API that allows users to register, log in, send messages, add friends, and view messages with various filtering and sorting options.
+MessengerApp - is a messaging API that allows users to register, log in, send messages, add friends, create profiles and view messages/profiles/friends with various filtering and sorting options.

 ## Creators
 - Skorokhod Maxim Andreevich 22B030614